eik-lib/website/docs/mapping_plugins.md

 The common functionallity of these plugins is that they will, if found, load the `eik.json` in a project and fetch the defined Import Maps and then apply these to the code the build tool is processing.

-When using a build tool to apply an Import Map ahead of time, the build process should be run before a module is published to a Eik server.
+When using a build tool to apply an Import Map ahead of time, the build process should be run before a module is published to an Eik server.

 ## Available plugins